 The authors would like to acknowledge the assistance of Lt.
 Gregoire Michaud and Sgt.
-Scott Hrcka of the Michigan State Police Forensic Science Division and Austin Hicklin of Noblis.
-This work was supported by ARO grant W911NF-06-1-0418 and NIJ grant 2007-RG-CX-K183.
-The work of the first author was partially supported by the World Class University (WCU) program through the National Research Foundation of Korea funded by the Ministry of Education, Science and Technology (R31-2008-000-10008-0) to the Department of Brain & Cognitive Engineering, Korea University.
-A preliminary version of this paper is contained in [1].
+Scott Hrcka of the Forensic Science Division of Michigan State Police and Austin Hicklin of Noblis.
+This work was supported by research grants US Army Research Office W911NF-06-1-0418 and US National Institute of Justice 2007-RG-CX-K183.